Adaptive Entropy-Driven Sensor Selection in a Camera-LiDAR Particle Filter for Single-Vessel Tracking: Introduction

 Optical cameras offer rich visual data and are well established for maritime tracking, with methods from background subtraction to deep learning enabling vessel identification and classification \cite{kim2014background,chen2020robust}.
 However, vision systems are constrained by illumination and weather-related occlusion, becoming unreliable at night or in precipitation.
 By contrast, LiDAR provides precise, light-invariant 3D geometry for object detection and motion tracking \cite{qi2023real}, yet its performance degrades with distance, fog, and heavy rain, and it conveys limited appearance-based identification information.

+Related work relevant to the present problem spans several in directions.
+Camera-only approaches estimate vessel motion from monocular imagery using appearance cues and scene geometry, including visual ship tracking and metric monocular tracking with GNSS-based calibration \cite{chen2020robust,Tobias_marine_track_monocular_camera_2021}.
+LiDAR-only maritime pipelines have also been reported, from real-time vessel detection and tracking to LiDAR-based ship tracking in busy maritime environments \cite{qi2023real, XIE_lidar_detection_2024}.
+Beyond single-modality methods, heterogeneous maritime tracking has been addressed with multi-target and track-fusion architectures that combine camera, LiDAR, radar, and related sensors \cite{helgesen2022asv_heterogeneous,han2019comparison}.
+Recent marine camera–LiDAR systems further study association and cluster-selection mechanisms for combining LiDAR geometry with visual discrimination in near-shore scenes \cite{dalhaug2025near, OBRADOVIC_LiDAR_Camera_Fusion_2024}.
 To mitigate the weaknesses of individual sensors, multi-sensor fusion has emerged as a promising direction.
 In maritime contexts, prior work has explored fusion primarily between two modalities, such as camera with LiDAR \cite{dalhaug2025near}.
 Still, robust tracking from a fixed observation platform under widely varying conditions remains challenging, particularly when one modality becomes temporarily unreliable.

-This paper addresses this need by proposing a framework for robust, single-vessel tracking through the fusion of a shore-mounted 3D LiDAR and an elevated fixed camera streams.
-Our main contribution is a unified particle filter designed to integrate detections and features from both sensing streams into a single probabilistic state estimate.
-The filter aims to maintain tracking continuity when individual sensor modalities are compromised.

-Moreover, an adaptive strategy is introduced, inspired by the information-theoretic resource allocation proposed in \cite{kyriakides2021agile, Xu_Gaussian_Process_Based_EIG}.
-In this approach, the predicted state estimate serves as a "virtual measurement" to compute hypothetical posterior distributions for various sensor configurations—specifically evaluating each sensor individually and in fusion.
-The Information Gain (IG) is then quantified by calculating the reduction in entropy from the prior to these virtual posteriors.
-This metric drives the dynamic selection of the specific sensor that maximizes information utility for the actual state update.
+This paper addresses this need by proposing a particle-filter tracker for robust single-vessel tracking from a fixed coastal platform using a shore-mounted 3D LiDAR and an elevated fixed camera.
+The method supports sequential measurement-level fusion of the available sensor likelihoods when both modalities are used, while also allowing single-modality operation when only one sensor is used or preferred.
+In addition, we introduce an adaptive policy inspired by information-theoretic sensor management\cite{kyriakides2021agile, Xu_Gaussian_Process_Based_EIG}.
+At each fusion time bin, the predicted state estimate is used to form hypothetical updates for the candidate sensing modalities, and the modality that yields the largest expected entropy reduction is selected for the actual update.